AJ Hill is running for ASUC Senate in the spring 2017 elections in the hopes of making the ASUC more accessible to marginalized students.

 Having lent support to the Undergraduate Worker’s Union in the past, Hill said they want to put the food waste from Cal Dining to better use.
 They cited a lack of student access to excess food as a prominent issue and stated that they want Cal Dining to sell the excess food at reduced prices or give it away.

 Hill also wants the ASUC to act as an oversight body, primarily concerning UCPD.
-After the Milo Yiannopoulos protest, Hill said he noticed an increased police presence on campus and its effect on students.
+After the Milo Yiannopoulos protest, Hill said they noticed an increased police presence on campus and its effect on students.

 “I was stopped for riding my bike across Sproul,” Hill said. “(What) originally was a warning turned into a ticket.
 Even if I know my rights, I’m still targeted.
 This is happening for a lot of students overall.”